-Your breast lift procedure is performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
+Your mastopexy procedure is performed in our state-of-the-art surgical suite or at one of the area hospitals where our Board Certified Plastic Surgeons operate.

-Dr. Ruff will make a small incision in each breast, usually around the nipple, areola, or in the crease under your breast.
-Your individual anatomy determines the best place to make the incision; however, the doctor makes every effort to place the incision in a position that minimizes any resulting scars.
+Your surgeon will make a small incision in each breast, usually around the nipple, areola, or in the crease under your breast.
+Your individual anatomy determines the best place to make the incision.
+However, the doctor makes every effort to place the incision in a position that minimizes any resulting scars.
 Multiple options for incision placement and final scar placement exist; your anatomy may make certain incision patterns more applicable.
-Dr. Ruff will discuss these options with you during your initial consultation.
+Your surgeon will discuss these options with you during your initial consultation.